bmmtstb/manim-meshes/README.md

 # Manim for Meshes

-!!
-Work in progress !!
+> ⚠️ Work in progress
+>
+> Most of the code will be rearranged or changed to use OpenGL, but OpenGL is not yet used throughout manim-ce.
+Stay tuned.

-Manim-Trimeshes implements manim functionalities for triangular meshes.
+Manim-Trimeshes implements manim functionalities for triangular meshes using the python [trimesh](https://pypi.org/project/trimesh/ "trimesh on pypi") library.

-It was developed as a Project for Fraunhofer-GRIS at TU-Darmstadt, but is publicly available for everyone.
+It is mainly developed as a Project for Fraunhofer-GRIS at TU-Darmstadt, but is publicly available for everyone interested in rendering and animating tri-meshes.

 ## Installation